 - Reboot your computer.

-This concludes three methods that can be used to Boot a USB Flash Drive in VirtualBox.
-If you found this useful, you might also be interested in Running VirtualBox from USB.
+This concludes three methods that can be used to vbox USB boot in VirtualBox.
+If you found this useful, you might also be interested in Running a Portable VirtualBox from USB drives.